SpongePowered/SpongeDocs/source/contributing/index.rst

 and the common layer of implementation that is used in both Sponge and SpongeVanilla.
 Almost all implementation should reside in SpongeCommon, with separation of interfaces as necessary for special handling per implementation.

-**Sponge** is the forge implementation extending SpongeCommon, with special handling for maximizing compatibility with Forge, and therefore numerous Forge mods.
+**SpongeForge** is the forge implementation extending SpongeCommon, with special handling for maximizing compatibility with Forge, and therefore numerous Forge mods.

 **SpongeVanilla** is the vanilla implementation of the Sponge API.
 Acting as a standalone implementation having complete